TsingZ0/PFLlib/README.md

 **Note**: It is preferable to tune algorithm-specific hyper-parameters before using any algorithm on a new machine.

-## Practical situations
+## Practical Situations

-If you need to simulate FL under practical situations, which includes **client dropout**, **slow trainers**, **slow senders**, and **network TTL**, you can set the following parameters to realize it.
+To simulate Federated Learning (FL) under practical conditions, such as **client dropout**, **slow trainers**, **slow senders**, and **network TTL**, you can adjust the following parameters:

-- `-cdr`: The dropout rate for total clients.
-The selected clients will randomly drop at each training round.
+- `-cdr`: Dropout rate for clients.
+Clients are randomly dropped at each training round based on this rate.
-- `-tsr` and `-ssr`: The rates for slow trainers and slow senders among all clients.
-Once a client is selected as a "slow trainer"/"slow sender", for example, it will always train/send slower than the original one.
+- `-tsr` and `-ssr`: Slow trainer and slow sender rates, respectively.
+These parameters define the proportion of clients that will behave as slow trainers or slow senders.
+Once a client is selected as a "slow trainer" or "slow sender," it will consistently train/send slower than other clients.
-- `-tth`: The threshold for network TTL (ms).
+- `-tth`: Threshold for network TTL (Time-To-Live) in milliseconds.

 ## Easy to Extend